EU leaders claim unity regained, pledge aid for Syrians

 "Today's meeting and this atmosphere are a very positive sign," said European Council President Tusk, a former prime minister of Poland.
 "It's quite a symbolic moment for me as it's clear we have stopped this risky blame game."

-German Chancellor Angela Merkel, criticized by some eastern neighbors for what they saw as actions that have fueled the influx of people trying to reach Germany, voiced satisfaction:
+German Chancellor Angela Merkel, criticised by some eastern neighbours for what they saw as actions that have fuelled the influx of people trying to reach Germany, voiced satisfaction:

 "We know that the problem is not solved with the decision taken.
 But we have taken one of many necessary steps.
 I got the feeling that we want to tackle this task together."